Colin-Ayres/Knight-Travails/README.md

 # dijkstra-knight-algo
 This project is an implementation of Dijkstra's algorithm which finds the shortest path a knight piece in chess can take from a defined start to finish.

-## Knights
-A Knight class defines our piece; knights are constrained such that they can only move once in one direction, and twice in the other direction.
-Each knight object is given a position and its possible moves are calculated from the moveset (move once in n direction, move twice in n-orthogonal direction) and included if they are still on the gameboard.

-## Gameboard
-The gameboard initializes the knight object, displays it for the user, and iniitializes itself as an 8 by 8 board, 0-indexed; 0 to 7 by 0 to 7.

 ## Dijkstra's Algorithm
 The algorithm for finding the shortest path works as the Wikipedia article describes it below.
 Assign a value of nil to each position on the board.
 Go through each feasible path and assign a number to each position on the board based on when you've visited it (1 is first visited, 2 if second visited) and it is lower than the current number assigned to it.
 Finally, iterate through the board to find the positions with the smallest numbers (smallest distances) and add their positions to the solutions array.